wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 Download [WPL manual](http://wpl.realtyna.com/wassets/wpl-manual.pdf) and check [WPL knowledge base](https://support.realtyna.com/index.php?/Default/Knowledgebase/List/Index/28/wpl---wordpress-property-listing).
 If you couldn't find your question in WPL manual and knowledge base feel free to [open a support ticket!](https://support.realtyna.com/index.php?/Tickets/Submit/RenderForm/18)

-WPL (WordPress Property Listing) is an amazing flexible plugin for Real estate and vertical markets.The system designed in a way that database management is fully flexible.
+WPL (WordPress Property Listing) is an amazing flexible plugin for Real estate and vertical markets.
+The system is designed in such a way that database management is fully flexible.
 This means you can add/remove/change the fields without custom changing the database.
 Sequentially, the property search function in WPL is flexible as well allowing the admin to set the desired search parameters from the administration panel.

 **WPL Expansion options**

-*   Have necessary database fields for further MLS Integration (integrating MLS / IDX/ RETS / VOW  servers into WPL - Wordpress directly) - Extra customization may be needed. http://rpl.realtyna.com/Add-ons/MLS-IDX-Integration
+*   Have necessary database fields for further MLS Integration (integrating MLS / IDX / RETS / VOW  servers into WPL - Wordpress directly) - Extra customization may be needed. http://rpl.realtyna.com/Add-ons/MLS-IDX-Integration
 *   Native Custom Brand Mobile App http://rpl.realtyna.com/add-ons/real-estate-iphone/android-app
 *   Demographic Package http://rpl.realtyna.com/add-ons/real-estate-demographic-information-add-ons
 *   Cloud Hosting (Starting from $24.95 per month) http://hosting.realtyna.com